-*** OBSERVATION PIER UPDATE - On March 13, 2019, the CDD Board of Supervisors executed a contract with Duncan Seawall, Dock, and Boat Lifts, LLC, to rebuild the observation pier.
-The contract allows a 60-day substantial completion timeframe once the contractor has the necessary construction permits from Manatee County.
-(Updated 3/13/2019)
+*** OBSERVATION PIER REBUILD UPDATE - On March 13, 2019, the CDD Board of Supervisors executed a contract with Duncan Seawall, Dock, and Boat Lifts, LLC, to rebuild the observation pier.
+Construction work is to begin the week of May 6, 2019, with an approximate 3 week construction time.
+(Updated 5/3/2019)

 *** PLEASE OBEY THE 20 MPH SPEED LIMIT AND STOP SIGNS - Exceeding the 20 MPH speed limit on our community streets continues to be a problem.
 Close calls involving both vehicles and pedestrians have been reported.
 All residents and their guests are expected to observe the 20 MPH speed limit and STOP at the posted stop signs.
 Help keep our streets safe for everyone.
 (Updated 11/7/2018)